erg-lang/erg/doc/EN/syntax/23_closure.md

 The function should return the same value for the same argument, but that assumption has been violated.
 Note that ``i`` is evaluated for the first time at call time.

-If you want the contents of a variable object at the time of the function definition, `.clone` it.
+If you want the contents of a mutable object at the time of the function definition, `.clone` it.

 ```erg
 i = !0